Free-Radical/Cortex1-ZeroVeil/docs/spec-v0.md

 ### Notes

 - v0 does **not** cryptographically verify scrubbing.
 It enforces an attestation gate to prevent accidental raw data submission and to support compliance posture.
-- Later versions may add optional server-side **PII-likely reject** heuristics (reject only, never “scrub-as-a-service”).
+- Later versions may add optional server-side **PII/PHI reject-only** checks (detect and reject; never “scrub-as-a-service”).
+This capability is expected to land in Pro/Hosted first.

 ## 3) Logging & Retention Contract (v0)